 The Drought Factor

-If you live in a region affected by drought, seriously consider getting rid... of that water-guzzling patch of lawn in your front or back yard—or both.
-You'd have to be living in a bubble not to understand how something so simple as replacing a lawn with hardscaping materials or drought tolerant plants can greatly reduce the amount of water your household consumes.
+If you live in a region affected by drought, seriously consider getting rid of that water-guzzling patch of lawn in your front or backyard—or both.
+You'd have to be living in a bubble not to understand how something so simple as replacing a lawn with hardscaping materials or drought-tolerant plants can greatly reduce the amount of water your household consumes.
 You owe it to your community and the planet.
-Set a good example for your neighbors—make plans now!Continue to 6 of 13 below.
+Set a good example for your neighbors—make plans now!Continue to 5 of 12 below.

 Recycle: That Pile of Wood